tripl-to/proposal/docs/README.md

 ## TRIPL extra benefits

 - Simplify the direct link between actors.
 All hotels publish with the same protocol, all clients consume with the same protocol.
 That creates an open market.
 - Smart contracts ensure all players clear and well known rules.
 That rules are developed also with a direct governance also clear and well known.
 - Open market protocol ensure a decentralized diversity of implementations, specially for _helpers_.

 ## TRIPL philosophy

 - TRIPL is not a company.
 TRIPL is a project to implement an open market protocol, based on a set of smart contracts, with direct governance of all actors (including the travelers).
 - TRIPL is a disruptive technology that gives an opportunity to all current actors to play a role an stay in the business improving its currect value.
 - TRIPL should be a join effort between the travel and cryptocurrency industries, the universities and the European Union.

 ## TRIPL challenges

 We identify the following challenges:

+- To represent the full allotment of a _host_ in a blockchain.
+- Identity management in a way that enables anonymity at blockchain level and still serve the industry and legal requirements.
+- _Host_ validation: _host_ must be verified to ensure the quality.